 The first circumstance, under Paragraph 4(c)(i), is where "before any notice to you of the dispute, your use of, or demonstrable preparations to use, the domain name or a name corresponding to the domain name in connection with a bona fide offering of goods or services".
-Here, according to screenshot evidence submitted by the Complainant, the disputed domain name redirects to the Complainant's official website https://corporate.arcelormittal.com/>.
-Accordingly, the Panel finds no evidence of a bona fide offering or goods or services or demonstrable preparations to use per Policy 4(c)(i) and Respondent does not have rights or legitimate interests with respect of the domain name thereunder.
+Here, according to screenshot evidence submitted by the Complainant, the disputed domain name currently is an inactive website.
+Accordingly, the Panel finds no evidence of a bona fide offering or goods or services or demonstrable preparations to use per Policy 4(c)(i) and Respondent does not have rights or legitimate interests with respect to the disputed domain name thereunder.

 The second circumstance, under Paragraph 4(c)(ii), concerns cases where the respondent is commonly known by the domain name.
-Here, according to the registrar verification, the Respondent name is "Nicholas Bubon", and has no similarity or connection to the disputed domain name.
+Here, according to the registrar verification, the Respondent name is "Tony Stone", and has no similarity or connection to the disputed domain name.
 There is no evidence that the Respondent is commonly known by the disputed domain name.
 As such, this second circumstance of legitimate rights or interests under the Policy is not applicable to the Respondent.

-Regarding the third circumstance, under Paragraph 4(c)(iii) of the Policy, there is no evidence that the Respondent is making a legitimate non-commercial or fair use of the disputed domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the Complainant's ARCELORMITTAL trademark.
-According to the evidence in the record showing the disputed domain name redirects to the Complainant's official website, none of the accepted categories of fair use - such as news reporting, commentary, political speech, education etc - are found to apply and the Panel concludes there is no legitimate non-commercial or fair use on the part of the Respondent.
+Regarding the third circumstance, under Paragraph 4(c)(iii) of the Policy, there is no evidence that the Respondent is making a legitimate non-commercial or fair use of the disputed domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the Complainant's BOLLORÉ LOGISTICS trademark.
+According to the evidence in the record showing the disputed domain name is currently an inactive website, none of the accepted categories of fair use - such as news reporting, commentary, political speech, education etc - are found to apply and the Panel concludes there is no legitimate non-commercial or fair use on the part of the Respondent.

-Lastly, the Complainant confirms that the Respondent is not licensed, nor has any relationship with or authority to represent the Complainant in any way.
+Lastly, the Complaint confirms that the Respondent is not licensed, nor has any relationship with or authority to represent the Complainant in any way.